Highlands East: Yours to Explore

 Situated on the Eastern side of Haliburton County, the Municipality covers 758 square kilometres with over 70 lakes and is the amalgamation of the Townships of Bicroft, Cardiff, Glamorgan and Monmouth as of 2001.
 The hamlets of Cardiff, Highland Grove, Wilberforce, Tory Hill and Gooderham are our settlement areas.
 Highlands East has a permanent population of approximately 2,700 and a seasonal population of roughly 13,000 with a total of 4,300 households.

 If you are a visitor touring the Highlands for the first time, you will be struck by the singular beauty of its landscapes and the authenticity of its people and surroundings.
-Home of the Geocaching Capital of Canada, Ontario’s Premier Plein-Air Art Festival, The National Heritage Site of the First Red Cross Outpost in Ontario, Silent Lake Provincial Park and so much more, you will no doubt come to understand why it is referred to as “A Hidden Gem to Discover”.
+Home of the Geocaching Capital of Canada, The National Heritage Site of the First Red Cross Outpost in Ontario, Silent Lake Provincial Park and so much more, you will no doubt come to understand why it is referred to as “A Hidden Gem to Discover”.

-Whether you enjoy fishing, hunting, swimming, boating, ATV-ing, snowmobiling, cross country skiing, horseback riding, motorcycling, walking, cycling, curling, hockey, figure skating, arts tours, country fairs, heritage sites, old country stores, rare mineral tours, live theatre productions, craft sales, churches, volunteer events or a farmer’s market for the homegrown, we have it all.
-Check the events section for the latest happenings.
+Whether you enjoy fishing, hunting, swimming, boating, ATV-ing, snowmobiling, cross country skiing, horseback riding, motorcycling, walking, cycling, curling, hockey, figure skating, arts tours, country fairs, heritage sites, old country stores, rare mineral tours, live theatre productions, craft sales, churches or volunteer events, we have it all.
+Check the Events Calendar for the latest happenings.

 Day trips can include but are not limited to Heritage Sites, Ghost Towns, Old School Houses, Sculptures or a Studio Arts Tour.
-You can step back in time and visit three old General Stores, or feast your eyes and indulge in a sensational day trip throughout the area.
+You can also indulge in a sensational day trip paddle to High Falls as well as numerous other trails and paddles throughout the Municipality.

 There is no place like Highlands East for the fall colours.
-Plan a mini holiday or attend one of our events.
+Plan a mini holiday and take part in some of the various Activities throughout the Municipality.
 Check out our lodgings, campgrounds, cottage rentals and restaurants.
 You won’t be disappointed.
 All of the seasons offer a beauty of their own.

 Those interested in genealogy can visit the old Kidd Schoolhouse on Loop Road in Highland Grove and our cemeteries, including the Pioneer Cemetery in Gooderham.